Chintheche Inn is located on a lovely beach on Lake Malawi.

-Riding holidays: If you stay at Chintheche Inn, they can transfer you in 10 minutes to Khande Beach for horse riding, where all abilities of riders are welcome.
-Choose an hour’s forest ride or a three-hour bush, beach and swim ride (the horses love the water!) with an optional picnic lunch.See more ideas for Riding holidays in Malawi
+Riding holidays: Horse riding is available from the Kande Stables, about 10 minutes drive away, where all abilities of riders are welcome.
+Choose an hour's forest ride or a three-hour bush, beach and swim ride with an optional picnic lunch.See more ideas for Riding holidays in Malawi

 Attitude towards children: Children of all ages are welcome.

-Property’s age restrictions: There is no age restriction at Chintheche.
+Property’s age restrictions: There is no age restriction at Chintheche Inn.

-Special activities & services: The inn offers special walks for children, there is a children's playground and swimming pool, toys and games are available and meals can be tailored to suit little appetites.
+Special activities & services: The lodge offers special guided walks for children and there is the swimming pool which has a shallow children’s section.
+Toys and games are available and meals can be tailored to suit varying appetites.

 Equipment: Both cots and highchairs are available.

-Generally recommended for children: We would highly recommend this for children.
+Generally recommended for children: We would highly recommend Chintheche Inn for children.

 Power supply: Mains Electricity

 Power supply notes: The mains electricity supply can be erratic in Malawi (especially when there are thunderstorms) so the generator is used as a back-up.

 Communications: At the time of our visit (November 2013) there was no wi-fi available but the lodge has a landline and there is also good mobile reception.